dafny-lang/blog/_posts/2024-01-10-semantics-of-regular-expressions.markdown

 }
 ```

-If you are interested in the full details, I recommend taking a look at [this note on coinduction, predicates, and ordinals](https://leino.science/papers/krml285.html).
+If you are interested in the full details, we recommend taking a look at [this note on coinduction, predicates, and ordinals](https://leino.science/papers/krml285.html).

 ### Denotational Semantics as Algebra Homomorphism